MoreiraCN/Assembling_Illumina_sequences/README.md

 - local_num_procs: valid only when *use_cluster* is off.
 Max of 50.
 - local_max_retries: number of retries before failure for local jobs.

-For more details see: http://1ofdmq2n8tc36m6i46scovo2e.wpengine.netdna-cdn.com/wp-content/uploads/2014/12/Manual.pdf
+For more details see http://1ofdmq2n8tc36m6i46scovo2e.wpengine.netdna-cdn.com/wp-content/uploads/2014/12/Manual.pdf.

 **Remarks:**

-The values of **insAvg, insSdev and avgReadLen** can be determined using a bbmap package, by the Command line:
+The values of **insAvg, insSdev** and **avgReadLen** can be determined using a bbmap package, by the Command line:

 bbmap/bbmerge-auto.sh in1=out_r1_filtered_paired.fq.gz in2=out_r2_filtered_paired.fq.gz ihist=out_filtered_paired_insertsize.txt prefilter=2 rem extend2=100 k=62

-For more details see: https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/
+For more details see https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/.

 The best assembly can be evaluated using the software QUAST, by the Command line:

-python quast-5.0.2/quast.py -o output_file -r reference_genome.fa -t numer_of_CPUs assembly_01_k21.fa assembly_02_k23.fa ... assembly_58_k135.fa reference_genome.fa
+python quast-5.0.2/quast.py -o assembly_output_file -r reference_genome.fa -t numer_of_CPUs assembly_01_k21.fa assembly_02_k23.fa ... assembly_58_k135.fa reference_genome.fa

 ### Step 2 > Reassembly with SPAdes:

 SPAdes is a assembly toolkit that contains various assembly pipelines.
 In this second step the best assembly, evaluated by QUAST analisys, will be reassembled with SPAdes.
-SPAdes script is avalible at https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_reassembly_SPAdes.sh.

-- Command line used: sh script_reassembly_SPAdes
+- Command line used: sh script_reassembly_SPAdes(https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_reassembly_SPAdes.sh)

 **Input data:**